GrahamCampbell/Laravel-Security/README.md

 ## What Is Laravel Security?

-Laravel Security Is A Port Of The Security Class From [Codeigniter 2.1](http://ellislab.com/codeigniter) For [Laravel 4](http://laravel.com).
+Laravel Security is a port of the security class from [Codeigniter 2.1](http://ellislab.com/codeigniter) for [Laravel 4](http://laravel.com).

 * Laravel Security was created by, and is maintained by [Graham Campbell](https://github.com/GrahamCampbell).
 * Laravel Security is heavily based on the security class from [Codeigniter 2.1](http://ellislab.com/codeigniter).